mansong/javascripting/exercises/for-loop/QUIZ.md

 ## The challenge:

-Create a file named `for-loop.js`.

-In that file define a variable named `total` and make it equal the number `0`.
+In the file define a variable named `total` and make it equal the number `0`.

 Define a second variable named `limit` and make it equal the number `10`.